When did you first start playing the 12 string guitar?

 How come Mick Jaggar is said to have known about your album?

-That was picked up by the man whose name i now forget who was getting me gigs in Melbourne around 1975.
+That was picked up by the man who was getting me gigs in Melbourne around 1975.
 The Stones had arrived in Melbourne ready for their first tour of Australia.
 He called me on a Saturday very excited and asked if I'd heard the interview with Mick Jagger that had just been aired.
 I hadn't.
 He said that the interviewer asked Mick what they were going to do while they were in Australia, and Mick answered they might go to Tasmania to check out the Apricot Jam.
 That was really nice!